AndrewKohn/Omnifood-mock-site/content/content.md

 ## Sections

-- Navigation
+-x Navigation
-- Hero
+-x Hero
-- Featured in...
+-x Featured in...

 - Features
-- How it works
+  -x How it works
-- Meals (and list of Diets)
+  -x Meals (and list of Diets)
 - Photo Gallery
 - Testimonials
 - Pricing